The Guide to Web Application Architecture

 Additionally, apps can present the other two components, which are responsible for additional features in the application and performance monitoring.

 • Cross-cutting functionality.
-This code takes care of the app’s operation, security, communications.
-This cross-cutting code oversees the entire functionality of the application.
+This code takes care of the app’s operation, security, and communications, overseeing the entire application’s functionality.

 • Third-party add-ons.
-Applications often use integrations (APIs) to enable additional functionality in the application.
-Usually, add-ons are used for GPS, payment processing, camera, microphone, etc. The usage of APIs allows developers to expand the functionality of their web applications without having to write these features from scratch.
+Applications often use integrations (APIs) to enable additional functionality.
+Add-ons are usually used for GPS, payment processing, camera, microphone, etc. The usage of APIs allows developers to expand the functionality of their web applications without having to write these features from scratch.
 The natural consequence is shortened development time and decreased budget of the project.

 Microservices